rgreenblatt/ai_alignment_readings/spinning_up.md

    - be careful on positive vs negative reward
    - some 'hard to reach' policies can lead to very random behavior
    - minor changes can make policy equilibrium much less stable
+   - PPO doesn't perform much better than naive in very simple cases.
+Makes sense because PPO/GAE designed to handle issues which arise in harder problems